kazelectronics/husayniapresenter-api/README.md

-# husayniapresenter-api
+# husayniyyahpresenter-api

-This repository contains Islamic content data files used by our API service HusayniaPresenter.
+This repository contains Islamic content data files used by our API service HusayniyyahPresenter.

 ## Notice